Pete Carroll is concerned about Darrell Taylor’s injury but likes the Seahawks defensive line’s ‘real good juice’

 RENTON — Turns out, Jarran Reed just had a little bit of a sore knee on Friday when he left practice early, which momentarily threw a scare into the Seahawks.

-A subsequent MRI showed no damage, and if the Seahawks had to play a game this weekend Reed could play, Seahawks coach Pete Carroll said in a Zoom session with reporters Tuesday morning.
+A subsequent MRI showed no damage, and Reed returned to take part in Seattle’s practice Tuesday.

-Fellow tackle Poona Ford is also being “taken care of,” in Carroll-speak, dealing with an apparent calf issue.
+Fellow tackle Poona Ford is also being “taken care of,” in the words of coach Pete Carroll, dealing with an apparent calf issue.
 But he too could likely play if the Seahawks had a game this week.

 Reed and Ford leaving practice early Friday led to renewed speculation whether the Seahawks would add a veteran to beef up the line, possibly the team’s biggest positional question mark entering training camp.
 As you may have heard, the Seahawks had just 28 sacks last season, fewer than all but one other NFL team.

-With nothing seriously wrong with Reed and Ford, Carroll indicated Tuesday that, for now, he’s just fine with the depth at defensive tackle, even if Reed and Ford are the only two at that spot with significant experience.
+With nothing seriously wrong with Reed and Ford, Carroll indicated Tuesday during a Zoom session with reporters that, for now, he’s just fine with the depth at defensive tackle, even if Reed and Ford are the only two at that spot with significant experience.

 That leaves rookie Darrell Taylor as the biggest injury question on the line.
 The second-round pick out of Tennessee remains on the physically unable to perform (PUP) list while recovering from having a rod placed in his leg to repair a shin injury he played with last season.